EKaroune/The-Open-Archaeobotanist/abcofarchaeobotanicalopenscience.md

 * **Open data**: data that anyone can access, use and share.

-* **Open Education**: education without academic admission requirements and is typically offered online.
+* **Open education**: education without academic admission requirements and is typically offered online.
 Open education broadens access to the learning and training traditionally offered through formal education systems.

 * **Open hardware**: physical artifacts of technology designed and offered by the open-design movement.

 * **Open lab/notebooks**: laboratory research records, diaries, journals, workbooks etc., offered online free of cost with terms that allow reuse and redistribution of the recorded material.

-* **Open Materials**: sharing of research materials, for example, biological and geological samples, is another Open Science practice.
+* **Open materials**: sharing of research materials, for example, biological and geological samples, is another Open Science practice.

+* **Open methods/protocols**: is to document and communicate your research methods unambiguously, so that other researchers can easily replicate your exact procedures.

 * **Open peer review**: peer validation process conducted openly on the Internet.